 Other small-scale service uses.
 If a master planned development contains 100 dwelling units or more, other uses not otherwise allowed in the underlying zone may be approved by the county commission, after receiving recommendation from the planning commission, provided that evidence demonstrates that those uses are necessary for the provision of small-scale local neighborhood services to the residents of the development and the immediate surrounding neighborhood.
 The county commission has legislative discretion to determine what a small-scale local neighborhood service is.
 The development agreement shall contain provisions for the proposed uses, ownership, operational characteristics, and physical design to assure compliance with this section.

-Short-term rentals (nightly rentals).
-Housing units to be used in whole or in part for short-term or nightly rentals shall only be allowed in neighborhoods that can support the transient use.
-Short-term or nightly rentals shall only be allowed when their existence substantially advances a general plan goal, principle, and implementation strategy.
-In the Western Weber Planning Area, short-term or nightly rentals require the owner of the property to reside and, for management purposes, be generally available onsite for the duration of the short-term or nightly rental.
-Master planned developments that permit short-term or nightly rentals shall be clearly declared and provided for in the development agreement.
+Short-term rentals.
+Housing units to be used in whole or in part for short-term rentals shall only be allowed in neighborhoods that can support the transient use.
+Short-term rentals shall only be allowed when their existence substantially advances a general plan goal, principle, or implementation strategy.
+In the Western Weber Planning Area, short-term rentals require the owner of the property to reside and, for management purposes, be generally available onsite for the duration of the short-term rental.
+Master planned developments that permit short-term rentals shall be clearly declared and provided for in the development agreement.

 …